 The Florida State University adheres to Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 (ADA) in prohibiting discrimination against any qualified person with a disability.
 While the Florida State University College of Medicine endorses the spirit and intent of these statutes, it also acknowledges that certain minimum technical standards must be present in candidates for admission to and graduation from medical school.
 Therefore, the College of Medicine has established technical standards for admission to and graduation from the MD program.

-The application status should be checked regularly.
 It is the applicant's responsibility to ensure the submission of the primary AMCAS application and all secondary materials by the application deadline.
 Applicants will NOT be notified of missing documents.

 Decisions are based on the strength of the application, not the date in which the application is received.
 You may not hear back regarding the status of your application until after April 30, 2019.